lch32111/ChanGameEngine/README.md

 # ChanGameEngine

-This is the my personal game engine, which is a kind of experiment lab for me.
+This is my personal game engine, which is a kind of experiment lab for me.
 I've started this project as the game engine project, but it's just becoming my experiment.
 However, I still have the goal to make my own game engine.

 the program structure and the build system of this project is not good because I didn't know anything about those topics when I started this project.
 But I've experienced the game engine development in the company.
 Now, I am ready to change this project.
 Before doing that, I can show what I did with this project.